Altitude Sickness: A Guide for Trekking in the Himalayas of Nepal

 • Altitude Profile: The Annapurna Base Camp trek highest point is the base camp, situated at an altitude of 4,130 meters (13,550 ft).
 Trekkers gradually ascend from Nayapul (1,070 m/3,510 ft) through various villages like Ghorepani (2,850 m/9,350 ft), Tadapani (2,630 m/8,628 ft), Himalaya (2,890 m/9,481 ft), Deurali (3,174 m/10,413 ft), and Machhapuchhre Base Camp (3,700 m/12,139 ft).
 The terrain varies from lush forests to rocky trails and mountainous landscapes.

-The main reasons why altitude sickness occurs during trekking in Nepal are as follows:
+Main reasons why altitude sickness occurs during trekking in Nepal :

 Rapid Ascent: